 A conventional investor mindset would be to imitate the professionals, but there is little hope in beating them at there own game.
 The sensible alternative is employ to unconventional approaches.
 Given some assessed shortcomings about typified approaches to capital allocation, an enterprising investor might adopt a more holistic sense of petroleum resource economics in order to more fully appreciate the true worth of upstream assets.
 As I previously mentioned, successful exploration outfits seem to be under-regarded even by sophisticated investors.
 Here are a few more areas of potential inefficiency to consider:

 - Institutions rely mostly on reserve-based metrics for upstream valuation and lending; reported reserves are mostly an accounting tool used to justify current valuations and are therefore an ineffective proxy for actual value (more generally, industry-specific metrics are generally inferior to traditional value metrics in predicting future equity returns);

-- Institutional investors are myopic when it comes to dealing with uncertainty, typically relying on a single price deck when in fact price evolutions are virtually indistinguishable from a stochastic process — Fooled by Randomness seems apropos;
+- Many investors are myopic when it comes to dealing with uncertainty, typically relying on a single price deck when in fact price evolutions are virtually indistinguishable from a stochastic process — Fooled by Randomness seems apropos;

 - Institutional investors are prone to bandwagoning around trendy plays and basins, thereby driving up market values and leasing costs at the same time, all while attracting even more buyers.
 The ability to avoid cognitive dissonance in this bubblicious game of hot potato should be seen as an advantage;